Batch-Man/Button/README.md

 ## Additional information

-This new version of the Button function is optimized, as it uses batbox.exe and calls it only once at the end of calculation.
+This new version of the Button function is optimized, as it calls batbox.exe only once at the end of the program.

 ### Required plugins